Lucror Analytics — Reference

 Error Handling

-• 400 Bad Request: A problem with the request parameters (e.g. invalid ISIN format, more than 50 ISINs supplied, end date before start date, or a date range exceeding your account's configured limit on the issue endpoints).
+• 400 Bad Request: A problem with the request parameters — e.g. the result set exceeds the 100,000 row limit on the C-Score / V-Score endpoints (narrow it with issuer or a shorter date range); invalid ISIN format or more than 50 ISINs on the issue endpoints; end date before start date; or a date range exceeding your account's configured limit.

 • 401 Unauthorized: On /data/authenticate/client, the supplied username or password is incorrect.
 On data endpoints, the bearer token is missing or invalid.